CoverProof

 Ongoing — dashboard view at any time

 Every declaration has a RAG (Red/Amber/Green) status.
 Green: completed.
 Amber: sent but not yet completed, within the expiry window.
 Red: not completed and approaching or past expiry.
 CoverProof sends automated expiry reminders and allows one-click re-sending to non-responders.
-The evidence pack records every re-send attempt — which is itself legally significant documentation of reasonable steps taken.
+The evidence pack records every re-send attempt — creating a contemporaneous record of the firm's documented compliance activity.

 Declaration expiry periods are configurable.
 The default is 30 days from send date.
 Expired declarations that have not been completed trigger an automatic alert to the compliance team.